Overview of Net Cash Flow

 However, you cannot use net cash flow as the sole determinant of financial viability.
 You should measure net cash flow in conjunction with any changes in the level of debt (since additional borrowing also increases cash flows), the sale of any fixed assets (which can generate cash), and changes in the ongoing maintenance of the business (such as for equipment maintenance, employee training, and research and development).
 These additional items indicate that, despite apparently strong net cash flow, a company's overall competitive position has actually declined.
 More items that can skew the net cash flow figure are included in the "financing activities" and "investment activities" bullet points below.

 Net cash flow is comprised of three forms of activities, which are:

-Net cash flow is not the same as the net profit or loss reported by a business, since that measure (for a business reporting under the accrual basis of accounting) includes a variety of accruals for both revenue and expenses that do not indicate the actual flow of cash.
+Net cash flow is not the same as the net profit or net loss reported by a business, since these measures (for a business reporting under the accrual basis of accounting) include a variety of accruals for both revenue and expenses that do not indicate the actual flow of cash.

 Net cash flow is closely tracked by the treasurer, who needs this information to predict the cash needs of a business, which he or she uses to either plan for investments having different maturity dates, or for the acquisition of additional debt.

 Net cash flow can be derived through either of the following two methods: